alvarogarcia7/uniq-files/README.md

-##
+## Uniq-Files OR Langohr Test

-Sandbox for practicing AMQP, component/mount
+Sandbox for practicing AMQP, component/mount.

 ### How to run it